s4remi/Food_Recipe/README.md

 ### Objective

-this is an extra project for NEU.
+this is an extra project for course 5610 NEU university .
 I build a full stack application with next.js vanilla java script with SQLlit for database.
 Food app is a sharing application for food recipes which gives a people an opportunity to, share the recipes, it pictures,how to make the food.

 ### Author